LLOADD.CONF(5) File Formats Manual LLOADD.CONF(5)

 same way.
 If there is a backend in the tier that has suitable

 connections, but they are busy, no further tier is consulted.
+This

 It is assumed all backend servers serve the same data.
-On
+On startup,

-backend using the information in the bindconf option.
-The
+information in the bindconf option.
+The authentication

-authentication configuration is shared between them.
+configuration is shared between them.

 bindconf